CodeLighthouse/sdk-python/docs/python/py_sdk_docs.md

 ### Adding Additional Users
 You can invite additional users to your organization in your admin panel on the [user management page](https://codelighthouse.io/admin/users).
 Note that each payment plan only comes with a fixed number of users, and that adding additional users past that number will cost more.
 Please refer to our [pricing guide](https://codelighthouse.io/#pricing) for more information.
+Once you've invited users, you can use their email addresses in decorators to assign them as code owners, and notifications will be sent to them.

 ## A Complete Example
 CodeLighthouse's SDK is built with pure python and will work with any native python framework.
 The example below uses flask to illustrate a common application of our SDK.